thephpleague/url/4.0/components/userinfo.md

 ### User information state

-Unlike other URL part, the `UserInfo` part is considered empty if its user property is empty.
+The `UserInfo` part is considered empty if its user property is empty.

 ~~~php
 use League\Url\UserInfo;